Kika (TV) Logo

 KiKA Logo

-In 2012, Kika got a completely new logo that is still in use today.
-It was a demonstrative departure from the old visual concept and a new level in the development of the channel.
-One clear reason for the logo change that year was the broadcast’s move to the more advanced HD mode.
+In 2012, Kika received a new logo, which is still used today.
+It was a demonstrative departure from the old visual concept and a new level in the channel’s development.
+One clear reason for that year’s logo change was the broadcast’s move to the more advanced HD mode.
 In this regard, the designers developed a beautiful and powerful emblem that showed incredible achievements and prosperity.

 It was still based on the inscription indicating the channel’s name, but in a different format and with an addition.
-Below it was the phrase von ARD und ZDF, which denoted the broadcast organizers.
-The Kika letters have been changed to a more massive and expressive format and complemented by a neat thin outline.
+Below it was the phrase “von ARD und ZDF,” denoting the broadcast organizers.
+The Kika letters have been changed to a more massive and expressive format and complemented by a neat, thin outline.
 Unlike the previous version, they were all located exactly, which symbolized stability in everything.

-Playfulness, in this case, was achieved through unusual cuts that gave the letters bizarre shapes.
-The lower inscription is designed in a more strict and thin font.
-It was distinguished by straight lines, clear cuts, and no serifs.
+In this case, playfulness was achieved through unusual cuts that gave the letters bizarre shapes.
+The lower inscription is set in a stricter, thinner font.
+Straight lines, clear cuts, and no serifs distinguished it.
 Both typefaces fall into the category of new modern variations that symbolize style, renewal, and progressiveness.

 Font and Colors